lando/vitepress-theme-default-plus/docs/support.md

 ---
 title: Making A Guide 1
-description: Get help and support for Vuepress 2 Default Theme Plus.
+description: Get help and support for Vuepress 2 Default Theme +.
 guide: true
 ---